MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.OOBE.SearchForDigitalAttach

-Original Equipment Manufacturers (OEM) sell machines that come with Office (One-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
+Original Equipment Manufacturers (OEM) sell machines that come with Office (one-year subscriptions or perpetual) which are paid for when the customer purchases their machine.
 Machines that are setup with a specific regkey (OOBEMode: OEMTA) might have an Office offer digitally attached to it.
 When we boot Office, we perform service checks to see if a digitally attached Office offer is found.
 This activity is instrumented to track this.

 The following fields are collected: